prateekchachra/orca-backend/README.md

 - Node.js (v14 or higher)
 - npm (v6 or higher)
-- PostgreSQL (for backend database)
+- PostgreSQL with PostGIS extension (for backend database)

 ### Installation